Juan-Jones/blog-template/src/content/blog/start-a-dropshipping-business.md

 tags: ['Entrepreneurship']
 ---

 In recent years, dropshipping has emerged as a popular business model for entrepreneurs looking to start an online venture with minimal investment and risk.
 With the rise of e-commerce platforms and the increasing demand for online shopping, dropshipping offers a low-cost entry into the world of retail without the need for inventory management or upfront capital.
-If you're considering _launching a dropshipping business_, this blog will walk you through the essential steps to get started and set yourself up for success.
+If you're considering launching a dropshipping business, this blog will walk you through the essential steps to get started and set yourself up for success.

 ## How to Start a Dropshipping Company